astronomer/airflow-ai-sdk/README.md

 - `@task.llm`: Define a task that calls an LLM.
 Under the hood, this creates a Pydantic AI `Agent` with no tools.
 - `@task.agent`: Define a task that calls an agent.
 You can pass in a Pydantic AI `Agent` directly.
 - `@task.llm_branch`: Define a task that branches the control flow of a DAG based on the output of an LLM.
 Enforces that the LLM output is one of the downstream task_ids.
+- `@task.embed`: Define a task that embeds text using a sentence-transformers model.

 The function supplied to each decorator is a translation function that converts the Airflow task's input into the LLM's input.
 If you don't want to do any translation, you can just return the input unchanged.